LYethon/COSC4P02Project/README.md

 PROJECT SUMMARY:

 We are looking to develop a user friendly dashboard and organizer which will allow students to easily plan their course selection and see all of their options, which Brock does not currently have a centralized location for.
 Students will be able to see their program details and requirements, an overview of courses that they have already taken, and a credit tracker.

+Bonus Marks from Slide 11: https://courseofactiondashboardbrock.azurewebsites.net/
+Project deployed on Azure, link will take you to working site.